 Eric Cheng is an award-winning photographer, technologist, drone expert, and author.
-He works at Facebook as Head of Immersive Media.
+He works at Oculus (Facebook) as Head of Immersive Media for Oculus Experiences.

 Throughout his career, Eric has straddled passions for photography, entrepreneurship, technology and communication.
 He publishes Wetpixel.com, the leading underwater-photography community on the web, and writes about his aerial-imaging pursuits at drone.farm.
 His work has been featured at the Smithsonian’s Natural History Museum and in many media outlets including Wired, Outdoor Photographer, Popular Photography, Washington Post, Wall Street Journal, Make, Good Morning America, CNN, Discovery Channel, National Geographic Channel, and on virtually every news network around the world.
 In 2017, Eric is featured in 2 episodes of the Netflix series, Tales by Light, Season 2, which showcase his underwater work with sharks and anacondas (originally sponsored by Canon and premiered by National Geographic in Australia).